A rendered image of our new sour beer 'Feet Up Thursda''

 Our New Sour!

-This week, we released a brand new sour of our own!
-Our first sour of the year is packed with tropical fruit, punching you in the face with bags of mango, papaya and pink guava.
+This week, we released a brand new sour beer of our own!
+Our first sour beer of the year is packed with tropical fruit, punching you in the face with bags of mango, papaya and pink guava.
 Finished with a subtle sourness just tingling the back of your gums to balance everything out.
 The perfect thing to drink when you still have a Friday to go.
 After all, everyone deserves to put their feet up on a Thursda'.

 Want to try it for yourself?
 You can order a can—or a few—from our online shop and enjoy them from the comfort of your home.
 Prefer a freshly poured pint?
 Come visit us in our taproom,